efiator/spike-git-github/README.md

 spike-git-github
 ================

-A simple spike activity for getting started with git and GitHub.
-See the wiki for recommended instructions.
+A simple spike activity for getting started with git and GitHub -- see the wiki for recommended instructions.